-In a recent Uncool Coins!
-4K video segment, CoinWeek brought you the heartrending story of an 1850 Liberty $20 Double Eagle gold coin–graded MS-64 Proof-like by NGC (the only one of its kind)–that a buyer (who shall forever remain anonymous) cracked out of its holder and “made better” – despite the efforts and admonitions of Maryland-based coin dealer Julian Leidman of Bonanza Coins.
+In an Uncool Coins! video segment, CoinWeek brought you the heartrending story of an 1850 Liberty $20 Double Eagle gold coin–graded MS-64 Prooflike by NGC (the only one of its kind)–that a buyer (who shall forever remain anonymous) cracked out of its holder and “made better”… despite the efforts and admonitions of Maryland-based coin dealer Julian Leidman of Bonanza Coins.

 Mr. Leidman is a deft storyteller, and the yarn he weaves in the video is fascinating and tragic.
 No synopsis can do his delivery justice, so we highly recommend you watch the segment if you haven’t already.
-Suffice it to say that what was once a conditionally-rare six-figure coin was ruined by an enthusiastic yet stubborn and ill-informed collector.
+Suffice it to say that the enthusiastic yet stubborn and ill-informed collector in question ruined what was once a conditionally-rare six-figure gold coin.

 A cautionary tale for the ages.

-At any rate, as stated in the video, Mr. Leidman did in fact post the coin on eBay for 99 cents on January 13 in a true “no reserve” auction.
-But by the end of the first day, bidding had taken the price up to US$1,959.00.
+At any rate, as stated in the video, Mr. Leidman did in fact post the coin on eBay for 99 cents on January 13, 2016 in a true “no reserve” auction.
+But by the end of the first day, bidding had taken the price up to US $1,959.00.

 Bidding then stalled but picked back up a week later, when it went as high as $2,968.50 on the 20th.